ryanwspears/MinMMO/minmmo/docs/admin-portal-guide.md

 - **Save button disabled** – Hover over red-highlighted fields to find specific validation messages.
 All IDs and required numbers must be present before saving.
 - **Red banner persists** – Expand each tab and check for inline errors under inputs or inside JSON editors.
 The forms remember the last field that failed validation.
 - **JSON editor errors** – The modifier, hook, dialogue option, and balance editors require valid JSON.
 The editor clears errors automatically once the text parses.
-- **Lost data after reload** – Remember that `Reload` pulls from `localStorage`.
-If you imported or edited data without saving, reload will revert to the last saved snapshot.
+- **Lost data after reload** - Reload pulls from PostgreSQL.
+If you imported or edited data without saving, reload reverts to the last stored snapshot.

 Export frequently and keep backups of `game-config.json` in version control to ensure reproducibility across environments.